- Home

 Frequency Table

-A table that records how often each value or category occurs in a data set, organizing raw data into a clear summary.
+A frequency table is a table that records how often each value or category occurs in a data set, organizing raw data into a clear summary with categories in one column and their counts (frequencies) in another.

 "A frequency table is an organized list that answers 'how many?' for each category.
 Instead of a messy list of responses, you get a clean summary: Pizza-12, Tacos-8, Burgers-5."